How Does Employment Drug and Alcohol Testing Work?

 The most common method of drug testing for the five illicit drugs listed in the SAMHSA guidelines is urinalysis, while breath testing is the most common for alcohol.
 Other types of bodily specimens can be collected for detecting specific types of drugs and usage, such as blood, hair, oral fluids, and sweat.

-Breath: Measures how much alcohol is in the blood stream, called Blood Alcohol Concentration (BAC).
+- Breath: Measures how much alcohol is in the bloodstream (blood alcohol concentration or BAC).

-Blood: Provides a more accurate measure of how much alcohol or drugs are actively present at the time the sample is collected.
-The detection window, however, is shorter for blood drug and alcohol tests as opposed to urine.
+- Blood: Provides a more accurate measure of how much alcohol or drugs are actively present at the time the sample is collected.

-Hair: Provides evidence of usage history of a specific drug, not current impairment, with a longer detection window going back 90 days.
+- Hair: Provides evidence of usage history of a specific drug, not current impairment.

-Oral Fluids: Easy to collect and harder to adulterate, detects current use by collecting traces of drugs or alcohol in the mouth.
+- Oral fluids: Detects current use by collecting traces of drugs or alcohol in the mouth.

-What other drugs can private employers test for apart from the ones listed by the SAMHSA?
+- What other drugs can private employers test for apart from those listed by the SAMHSA?

 There is an 8-panel test that includes SAMHSA’s listed substances plus Barbiturates (phenobarbital, butalbital, secobarbital, downers), Benzodiazepines (tranquilizers such as Valium, Librium, and Xanax), and Methaqualone (Quaaludes.)
 A 10-panel test includes all the above plus Methadone, used to treat heroin addiction, and Propoxyphene (Darvon compounds).
 Other substances that can be included in drug screening for employers are Hallucinogens, Inhalants, Anabolic steroids, Hydrocodone, and MDMA.